 Our adoption process involves matching the needs of the dog with the environment in the adoption home.
 There are some basic criteria that you’ll need to meet in order to adopt a dachshund.
 These are:

-So hopefully you meet the basic criteria and are still with us?
+So hopefully you meet these basic conditions and are still with us?

 Good.
 Now there are also some key things that you’ll need to understand, again before you consider applying to adopt a dachshund.